 Neutering a male cat is an excellent step to help your young man grow into a loving, well-adapted household citizen.
 The main reason to neuter a male cat is to reduce the incidence of objectionable behaviors that are normal in the feline world but unacceptable in ours.
 A neutered male cat has had his testicles removed, not only ending his ability to reproduce but also removing his source of testosterone and his interest in hormone-driven behaviors.

-ROAMING: More than 90% will reduce this behavior with neutering.
-Approximately 60% reduce this behavior right away.
+Roaming: More than 90 percent will reduce this behavior with neutering.
+Approximately 60 percent reduce this behavior right away.

-FIGHTING: More than 90% will reduce this behavior with neutering.
-Approximately 60% reduce this behavior right away.
+Fighting: More than 90 percent will reduce this behavior with neutering Approximately 60 percent reduce this behavior right away.

-URINE MARKING: More than 90% will reduce this behavior with neutering.
-Approximately 80% reduce this behavior right away.
+Urine marking: More than 90 percent will reduce this behavior with neutering.
+Approximately 80 percent reduce this behavior right away.

 What is Done Exactly

 The feline neuter is one of the simplest surgical procedures performed in all of veterinary medicine.
-The cat fasts over night so that anesthesia is performed on an empty stomach.
+The cat is fasted overnight so that anesthesia is given on an empty stomach.
 The scrotum is opened with a small incision and the testicles are brought out.
 The cords are either pulled free and tied to each other or a small suture is used to tie the cords and the testicle is cut free.
 The skin incision on the scrotum is small enough so as not to require stitches of any kind.

 There is minimal recovery with this procedure.
-Most hospitals discharge kittens the same day as surgery.
+Some clinics discharge kittens the same day as surgery.
 There should be no bleeding or swelling.
-It is a good idea not to bathe the kitten until the incisions have healed 10 to 14 days from the time of surgery.
+It is a good idea not to bathe the kitten until the incisions have healed for 10 to 14 days from the time of surgery.